 The back of the 87 Panini Promotional Stickers produced in Italy contain a large letter from the alphabet, plus an illustration from either ‘Plodding’ or ‘101 uses of a Police Helmet’ cartoons by John Witt (published with the permission of the Police Review Publishing Co).
 40 varying illustrations are features, some appearing twice in the set of stickers.
 Those not featuring a letter and a illustration contain a Alpine Products U.K. advertisement or promotional offer.
 An example of a stick back can be seen below.

 The Phantom is found in the series, as Edizioni Panini S.A.P – Modena produced a Defenders of the Earth sticker series and album.
+The sticker contains color on the front only, measuring 6.8cm x 10.8cm.
 The Promotional Sticker featuring the Phantom produced for Alpine Products U.K can be seen below.

 The Defenders of the Earth sticker album featured on the front of the Promotional Sticker can be seen below, which was produced in Venezuela in 1986.